xrickastley/origins-genshin-docs/docs/types/power_types/active_self.md

 Type ID: `origins:active_self`

 !!! warning
-    This JSON object is originally an **Origins/Apoli** JSON field, but has been modified by **Origins: Genshin** to add extra functionality to it.
+    This JSON object is originally an **Origins/Apoli** Power Type, but has been modified by **Origins: Genshin** to add extra functionality to it.
 You can find the new fields added along with the old fields below.

 ### Fields
 | Field   | Type | Default    | Description |